 Light Vegetarian Restaurant

-If Woodlands is considered “The ‘OG’ Indian Vegetarian Restaurant in Hong Kong,” Light Vegetarian Restaurant deserves the title of “The ‘OG’ Chinese Vegetarian Restaurant in Hong Kong.”
+If Woodlands is considered Hong Kong’s “OG" Indian vegetarian restaurant, Light Vegetarian Restaurant deserves the title of “The ‘OG’ Chinese Vegetarian Restaurant in Hong Kong.”
 Located right outside Exits B1/B2 of Jordan MTR Station, Light offers a daily buffet lunch from noon to 3 p.m., an a-la-carte menu and a take-away counter for famous Chinese snacks such as dim sum or spring rolls.

 Their menu is mostly vegan, but a few of their dishes do contain dairy.
-The lunch buffet comes to around HK$150 per person, which can be a little pricey, but is definitely worth it for the vast array of food on offer.
-You won’t find English-speaking staff here, so better brush up on the local language if you aren’t a native speaker.
-Light is definitely the place for enjoying popular vegetarian Chinese dishes that aren’t solely mok food.
+The lunch buffet comes to around HK$150 (US$19) per person, which can be a little pricey but is worth it for the vast array of food on offer.
+You won’t find English-speaking staff here, so you better brush up on the local language if you aren’t a native speaker (or bring a friend to help).
+Light is the place for enjoying popular vegetarian Chinese dishes that aren’t solely mok food.

 Address: G/F & 1/F, 13 Jordan Road, Yau Ma Tei, Kowloon